includeNayan/Leetcode-Question-Scrapping/README.md

 # 📘 Leetcode Question Scraper

-This repository contains a Python script to **scrape Leetcode questions** and store relevant information such as title, difficulty, and URL into a JSON format file.
+This repository contains a Python script to **scrape Leetcode questions** and store relevant information such as title, difficulty, topic tags, sample testcases, etc into a JSON format file.

 ## 🚀 Features